bagetter/BaGetter/docs/docs/helm/overview.md

+---
+id: overview
+slug: /helm/overview
-# BaGetter Helm Chart Overview
+title: BaGetter Helm Chart Overview
+sidebar_label: Overview
+sidebar_position: 1
+---

 The BaGetter chart packages an opinionated Kubernetes deployment for the open-source BaGetter NuGet server.
 Values are organized by concern to make customization predictable and compatible with schema validation.